 Changing air filters every one to three months should be a priority for homes with young children due to toxins and allergens that accumulate indoors.
 While they may smell great, avoid conventional air fresheners since they’re full of harmful chemicals.
 Opt for an essential oil warmer for a low-fume alternative.
 Keep in mind other potentially hazardous fragrances like perfumes, colognes, and scented soaps, especially if someone in your family has allergies or asthma.
 For more tips on how to keep your home environment safe for the entire family, check out the below infographic.

 Are you concerned about toxins in your house?
 Have you made any of the switches above to make your home a safer place for your children?
 Do share in a comment below.
+And if you’re concerned about home safety in general why not check out this post about how to keep your home safe while you go on holiday.

 *This is a collaborative post